BrightABOH/BrightABOH.github.io/_posts/2022-01-16-thirdblogpost.md

  ```

 Monitoring the movement of dust from the begining of harmattan season (first image) to the current date (third image) we see that the amount of dust associaeted with harmattan is very minimal with exception of the northern sector at the begining of the season.
 As we progress barely a month into the harmattan, we observe a larger amount of dust over the entire country (second image).
 Finaly, the last image gives an idea of the intensity of harmattan in the country(especially around the middle sector) .

 ![Ghana dust](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/aerosol7.png?raw=true)
-We are going to travel back in time, to see how the country looks like in terms of dust composition.
+We are going to travel back in time, to see how the country looks like in terms of dust composition before harmattan.
 To do this, we collect satellite images a month before the season.

 ![October](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/oct.png?raw=true)